 Estimates on crowd sizes for the 1970 event get bigger and bigger every year but I'm pretty sure that there are several hundred hippies that never left.
 You can see an exhibition about it at Dimbola Museum and Galleries.

-The current festival, which restarted in 2002, is towards the more commercial end of the festival market and is less muddy and grubby than some festivals.
-Headliners in recent years have included The Rolling Stones, Paul McCartney, Coldplay, The Killers, Robbie Williams and R.E.M..
-It tends to attract a couple of huge headliners each year, often acts that were around during the 1960s and 1970s.
+The current festival, which restarted in 2002, is less muddy and grubby than some festivals - with options to upgrade to posh camping and an area just for kids.
+Headliners in recent years have included The Rolling Stones, David Bowie, Paul McCartney, Coldplay, The Killers, Robbie Williams and R.E.M..
+Headliners in 2025 included Sting, Justin Timberland and Stereophonics.

 It's held on Seaclose Park in Newport, whereas the 1970 festival was held near Freshwater.
 The 1968 and 1969 festivals were held around Godshill and Wootton.